AlAloul/CRC-Cyclic-Redundancy-Check/README.md

 # CRC-Cyclic-Redundancy-Check
 Modeling of a simple Data Link Layer

-The goal of this project is the modeling of the a simple data link layer The implementation consists of:
+The goal of this project is the modeling of the simple data link layer.

+The implementation consists of:

 Sender: